Elias Boudinot

-Elias Boudinot (/ɪˈlaɪəs buːˈdɪnɒt/ il-EYE-əs-_-boo-DIN-ot; May 2, 1740 – October 24, 1821), a Founding Father of the United States, was a lawyer, statesman, and early abolitionist and women's rights advocate from Elizabeth, New Jersey.
+Elias Boudinot (/ɪˈlaɪəs buːˈdɪnɒt/ il-EYE-əs-_-boo-DIN-ot; May 2, 1740 – October 24, 1821) was an American Founding Father, lawyer, statesman, and early abolitionist and women's rights advocate.
 During the Revolutionary War, Boudinot was an intelligence officer and prisoner-of-war commissary under general George Washington, working to improve conditions for prisoners on both the American and British sides.
-In 1779, he was elected to the Continental Congress and then to its successor, the Congress of the Confederation, serving as President of Congress in 1782—1783, the final years of the war.
+In 1779, he was elected to the Continental Congress and then to its successor, the Congress of the Confederation, serving as President of Congress in 1782–1783, the final years of the war.

-After being elected to the first, second, and third U.S. Congresses, where he served from 1789—1795, Boudinot was appointed director of the United States Mint by president Washington and held the position through 1805 under the presidencies of John Adams and Thomas Jefferson.
-An advocate for women’s rights, he led a Federalist campaign in New Jersey during the early 1790s to encourage women to become active in politics.
+After being elected to the first, second, and third U.S. Congresses, where he served from 1789 to 1795, Boudinot was appointed director of the United States Mint by president Washington and held the position through 1805 under the presidencies of John Adams and Thomas Jefferson.
+An advocate for women's rights, he led a Federalist campaign in New Jersey during the early 1790s to encourage women to become active in politics.
 Boudinot, a devout Presbyterian, spoke out frequently against slavery, both as a member of Congress and as a private citizen.
 In 1816, he helped found the American Bible Society and served as its first president for five years.
-Boudinot was also a member of the board of trustees of Princeton College from 1772-1821, the year of his death.
+Boudinot was also a member of the board of trustees of Princeton College from 1772 to 1821, the year of his death.

 Early life and education

 Elias Boudinot was born in Philadelphia in the Province of Pennsylvania on May 2, 1740.
 His father, Elias Boudinot III, was a merchant and silversmith; he was a neighbor and friend of Benjamin Franklin.
 His mother, Mary Catherine Williams, was born in the British West Indies; her father was from Wales.
-Elias' paternal grandfather, Elie (sometimes called Elias) Boudinot, was the son of Jean Boudinot and Marie Suire of Marans, Aunis, France.
+Elias's paternal grandfather, Elie (sometimes called Elias) Boudinot, was the son of Jean Boudinot and Marie Suire of Marans, Aunis, France.
 They were a Huguenot (French Protestant) family who fled to New York about 1687 to avoid the religious persecutions of King Louis XIV.

 Mary Catherine Williams and Elias Boudinot Sr. were married on August 8, 1729.
 Over the next twenty years, they had nine children.
 The first, John, was born in the British West Indies-Antigua.
 Of the others, only the younger Elias and his siblings Annis, Mary, and Elisha reached adulthood.
 Annis became one of the first published women poets in the Thirteen Colonies, and her work appeared in leading newspapers and magazines.
 Elisha Boudinot became Chief Justice of the Supreme Court of New Jersey.

 After studying and being tutored at home, Elias Boudinot went to Princeton, New Jersey to read the law as a legal apprentice to Richard Stockton, an attorney who married Elias' older sister Annis Boudinot.
 Stockton would also become a Founding Father as a signatory to the Declaration of Independence in 1776.

 Career

-In 1760, Boudinot was admitted to the bar, and began his practice in Elizabeth, New Jersey.
+In 1760, Boudinot was admitted to the bar and began his practice in Elizabeth, New Jersey.
 He owned land adjacent to the road from Elizabethtown to Woodbridge Township, New Jersey.